Reciprocity (cultural anthropology): Reciprocity and marital alliance

 The alliance theory (or general theory of exchanges) is the name given to the structural method of studying kinship relations.
 It finds its origins in Claude Lévi-Strauss's Elementary Structures of Kinship (1949).
 According to Levi-Strauss, the universal prohibition of incest pushes human groups towards exogamy where certain categories of kin are forbidden to marry.
 The incest taboo is thus a negative prescription; without it, nothing would push men to go searching for women outside of their inner kinship circle, or vice versa.
 In a process akin to the division of labour which makes exchange necessary, one's daughter or sister is offered to someone outside a family circle, and starts a circle of exchange of women: in return, the giver is entitled to a woman from the other's intimate kinship group.
 Thus the negative prescriptions of the prohibition have positive counterparts.
 The idea of the alliance theory is thus of a reciprocal or a generalized exchange which founds affinity, just as economic exchange due to the division of labour resulted in organic solidarity.
-This global phenomena takes the form of a "circulation of women" which links together the various social groups in one whole: society.
-Lévi-Strauss emphasizes this a system of generalized exchange based on indirect reciprocity.
+This global phenomenon takes the form of a "circulation of women" which links together the various social groups in one whole: society.
+Lévi-Strauss emphasizes this as a system of generalized exchange based on indirect reciprocity.
 A generalized system does not involve a direct or balanced dyadic exchange and hence presupposes an expansion of trust.

+Reciprocity in the aspect of Cultural Anthropology

+In Cultural Anthropology, Reciprocity can be characterized as an exchange with the expectation to receive.
+The individuals who give and individuals who receive are connected to each other in durable relationships, and thus expectations are generated.
+Power dynamics are distributed amongst individuals of varying hierarchical degrees to convey the significance of the gifts exchanged.
+There is an importance placed on the value of gifts given to those of greater hierarchical statuses, and formalities are taken into account.

+Contrary to the generalizing assumption of reciprocity (where a return is expected), altruistic behavior(prosocial) occurs when there is no expectation of a return.
+Altruistic behavior is shaped by internal processes and situations that enable individuals to make decisions in a prosocial manner.
+Altruism may also be employed to manipulate situations, presenting deceptive behaviors where the giver's true intention is self-interest and hidden motives.

+Reciprocity emerges as a significant subject considering both kinship ties and broader societal interactions, exploring the various approaches to reciprocating acts of kindness.